Apprenticeships

 Pre-Apprenticeships help individuals gain the necessary skills for Registered Apprenticeships.
 If you’re interested in entering an industry but don’t have the developed skills, Pre-Apprenticeships can connect you with an employer to begin working toward your career goals.

-Registered Apprenticeships (RAs) allow you to learn in the classroom and on-the-job while employed at a local company.
-It's a great way to build industry-specific skills while earning a paycheck.
+Registered Apprenticeships (RAs) allow adults to learn in the classroom and on-the-job while employed at a local company.
+It’s a great way to build industry-specific skills while earning a paycheck.
+Visit DWD's website for more info on RA pathways.